TalkUHulk/ai.deploy.box/README.md

 5. Android OpenVINO

-Q: How to deploy models in android with openvino.
+Q: How to deploy models in android with openvino([reference](https://github.com/openvinotoolkit/openvino/issues/15006)).

 A:
 * step1